 After successfully finishing our Christian rehab, boys go home with a strong aftercare program to continue their positive growth.
 Aftercare is included without added cost in our normal tuition package.

 Education means a lot to us, because we think education holds the key to future success.
-While enrolled in our accredited private Christian school, students work on courses led by certified teachers, with individual tutoring available to aid those who need it.
+While enrolled in our private Christian school with fully accredited classes, students work on courses led by certified teachers, with individual tutoring available to aid those who need it.
 Credits earned can easily transfer to public or private schools at home.
 Boys can also learn basic vocational skills like woodworking, basic electrical, construction and carpentry, shop skills, basic automotive, and more.
 After completing our rehab, boys may prefer to continue their classwork at home through the online Alpha Omega Academy that we use.

 We would be happy to talk with you to determine if our program is a good fit for your son.
 Please read the rest of our website and use our inquiry form or call us today.